zotroneneis/zotroneneis.github.io/_posts/2018-07-23-blog-post-day-1.md

     pass
 ```

 Side note: `pass` is a Python keyword that can be used as a placeholder.
-It usually denotes places where we will eventually put code.
-It allows us to run the code above without getting an error
+It can be used to denote places where we will eventually put code.
+In this case, it allows us to run the code above without getting an error.

 ## Creating class objects

-To create an actual object, i.e. an *instance* of the class we need to *instantiate* the class.
+To create an actual object, that is, an *instance* of the class we need to *instantiate* the class.
 This is also simple:

 ```python
 kilmere_member = CastleKilmereMember()